eriksunden/openvdb-cmake/README.md

 OpenVDB is added as a submodule, thus source from dreamworksanimation/openvdb is unmodified.

 Minimal OpenEXR/IllmBase and zlib has been included for convenience.

+OpenVDB:s viewer files have been modified to utilize glew.

 Main contribution is CMake files for easier build environment setups.